WeiChongDevelops/fulcrum/README.md

 ## Express JS

-Express JS is utilised to leverage the docker network for API communication and serving static files.
+Express JS was utilised to leverage the docker network for API communication and serving static files.

 ## Docker

-Docker was used to containerise the application, providing a consistent and reproducible deployment environment.
+Docker was used to containerise the front and back end and coordinate them via Docker Compose, providing a consistent and reproducible deployment environment.

 It allows for easy packaging and distribution of the application along with its dependencies, ensuring that the application runs smoothly across different systems.

 ## Amazon Web Services (AWS)

-AWS was utilised for reliably hosting and deploying the Fulcrum application; EC2 in particular.
+AWS was utilised for reliably hosting and deploying the Fulcrum application (EC2, ELB, Route 53, ACM)

 ## Prettier